FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.

 "Although the Task Force recognizes the importance of the further evaluation women who have the diagnosis of breast or ovarian cancer, that assessment is part of disease management and is beyond the scope of this recommendation.
 The Task Force recognizes that genetic counseling and testing may be an important part of disease management for women who have been diagnosed.
 However, the Task Force’s mission is to determine the evidence-base for preventive services in the general population who have no signs or symptoms of disease."

-We disagree on this point.
-While BRCA test results can affect the surgical management of women newly diagnosed with breast cancer, it is important to recognize that BRCA testing has clinical utility for preventive services in women diagnosed with cancer, separate from and well beyond their disease management.
-Consequently, genetic risk assessment is still recommended for women whose personal and/or family medical history indicates a possible mutation even after they have completed their treatment for cancer and have no evidence of disease.
+FORCE disagrees on this point.
+While BRCA test results can affect the surgical management of women newly diagnosed with breast cancer, it is important to recognize that BRCA testing has clinical utility for preventive services in women diagnosed with cancer, separate from and beyond their disease management.
+Consequently, genetic risk assessment is still recommended for women whose personal and/or family medical history indicates a possible mutation—even after they have completed their treatment for cancer and have no evidence of disease.
 These women meet the definition of having no signs or symptoms of disease.

 No letter grade is assigned to risk-management options.

-Under the draft guidelines, BRCA counseling and testing are assigned a B letter grade.
+Under the draft guidelines, BRCA counseling and testing are assigned a “B” letter grade.
 Awarding a grade to both services acknowledges their clinical utility.
-The clinical value of genetic counseling and testing for BRCA with regard to preventive medicine, however, lies in a high‐risk individual’s access to appropriate evidence-based screening and prevention services that lower the risk for breast or ovarian cancer or detect these cancers at an early stage.
-Without an assigned grade, these preventive services are exempt from the PPACA, which limits patient access.
-In contrast, breast cancer screenings for average risk women are covered under the PPACA because they carry a B grade in published USPSTF guidelines.
+The clinical value of genetic counseling and testing for BRCA with regard to preventive medicine, however, lies in a high-risk individual’s access to appropriate evidence-based screening and preventive services that lower the risk for breast or ovarian cancer—or detect these cancers at an early stage.
+Without a letter grade, these preventive services are exempt from the PPACA, ultimately limiting patient access to needed services.
+In contrast, breast cancer screenings for average risk women are covered under the PPACA because they carry a "B" grade in USPSTF guidelines.

 Assign a letter grade to specific screening and preventive services for people with BRCA mutations